MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_asynccontrol.md

 **Returns**: False if cancel signal cannot be dispatched, true otherwise.
-Do not hold a strong reference to an AsyncControl object in a task completion block.
+Do not hold a strong reference to an AsyncControl object in a task completion block.k.